Finance & Accounting12 min read

 • Use our FREE EA practice questions for unlimited drilling

-• Register for your PSI exam as soon as scheduling opens (May 1)
+• Schedule your PSI exam for a July date as soon as your window is open (domestic scheduling opens in spring 2026)

 • Book early to get your preferred date and location